juliusikkala/jamesbot/README.md

 Note that no configuration file is generated automatically; you will have to create it yourself.
 Take a look at the supplied jamesbot.cfg for a template.

+In every chat JamesBot is in, you will have to enable some features separately if you want them.
+To enable recording, type `/recording start`.
+To enable smalltalk, type `/smalltalk start`.
+If you want to stop them, replace `start` with `stop`.

 ## Authors

 - [Julius Ikkala](https://github.com/juliusikkala)